-- Letter of support from your state fish and wildlife agency (this is mandatory for all projects except those located on tribal lands). - WNTI budget template is available and will open at the bottom of your screen as an excel spreadsheet: https://westernnativetrout.org/wp-content/uploads/2022/11/Budget-template.xlsx - If your project is located on private land, a consent letter is also required from the private landowner.
+- Letter of support from your state fish and wildlife agency (this is mandatory for all projects except those located on tribal lands). - If your project is located on private land, a consent letter is also required from the private landowner.
 A standard letter is fine, or you can use our template:

-$\frac{https://westernnativetrout.org/wp-content/uploads/2018/08/Private-Land-Owner-Consent-Form-Template.docx$
+https://westernnativetrout.org/wp-content/uploads/2018/08/Private-Land-Owner-Consent-Form-Template.docx